Brandon-short/Brandon-short.github.io/ccna.md

 - Rollover cable
   - special cable that connects to console ports of routers
   - usually its a console to db9
+- SFP vs SFP+
+  - identical in appearance
+  - SFP+ is newer and supports speeds up to 10 - 16gbps
+  - SFP doesn't support 10gbps and is usually in 100mbits to 1gbps

 ## Network Devices